Vauhxx Booker: Black man condemns charges over alleged race attack

 Two of the men allegedly jumped Mr Booker from behind and knocked him to the ground before others joined in, he said.

 While bystanders shouted for the assailants to release him, Mr Booker said the men threatened to "break his arms" before saying "get a noose".
-Those alleged comments were not captured in the posted video footage.
+Those alleged comments were not captured in the video footage posted online.

 In its report on the incident, the Indiana department of natural resources had recommended charges against all three men.
 However, prosecutors at the time only filed charges against the two white men - Sean Purdy and Jerry Cox.